 As you slip into your fuzzy slippers, your bathroom light turns on and your smart speaker starts playing some smooth jazz to prompt your regular morning routine.
 All of this happens hands-free.
 But how?

 Given your futuristic home is equipped with smart digitized appliances and lights, the Internet of Things makes this type of human experience automation possible.
-IoT connects all of these devices over a local internet-connected web.
+IoT connects all of these devices over a

 Functioning as a system of other systems, the IoT is a massive network that transforms data collection into efficient problem-solving.